By Leo Cui

 What is ReadFast - Speed read anything?

-ReadFast is a utility app for iOS and Android that uses Rapid Serial Visual Presentation to increase reading speed for digital content.
+ReadFast is a speed-reading utility for iOS and Android that uses Rapid Serial Visual Presentation to flash text at adjustable speeds.

 Current Momentum